MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Glossary.md

 # Glossary for Workplace Analytics

-The glossary defines concepts and other terms (excluding [metric definitions](../use/Metric-definitions.md)) used for working with Workplace Analytics.
+This glossary defines concepts and other terms (excluding [query metric definitions](../use/Metric-definitions.md)) used when working with Workplace Analytics.

 |Term|Definition|
 |----|----------|